jamesdoc/jamesdoc.com/src/11ty/blog/2020/covid-19-live-streaming-song-licensing.md

 The short summary of my call - **If you are using streaming services like YouTube or Facebook live you're fine because they have paid the license for _user generated_ content.** This means that your church's band, organist, solo pianist, etc is treated like a covers band on these platforms.
 Playing 'covers' of the latest worship songs is permitted.

 What you can't do is use commercially recorded music and sing over the top of it - don't livestream your church karaoke - that recording is copyrighted.
+If you want to stream recordings of songs (eg: a track from the latest Hillsong album) you’ll need [a streaming license from CCLI](https://uk.ccli.com/streaming/#need-to-know).

 If you are using something other than Facebook or YouTube I would encourage you to double check the service provider's policy for such things.
 I know of a number of churches that are using services like Skype and Zoom, I doubt that they have that kind of license in place.